WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical

 \section{Methodology}

 Figure~\ref{fig:wavegnn-overall} presents the end-to-end pipeline of WaveGNN.
 In the first step, WaveGNN allocates nodes for each sensor, initializing their states using static features from the dataset, like patient demographics, if available, or randomly if not.
 Next, each sensor’s irregular observation sequence is embedded using a customized Transformer encoder.
 This encoder employs masked attention, modified temporal encoding, and a decay mechanism to handle irregularities and capture correlations within each sensor's sequence.
 The node states are updated based on these sequence embeddings to represent the latent state of each sensor after the observed window.
 In the third step, WaveGNN establishes edges that represent the correlations across sensors to effectively utilize inter-series correlations.
 This allows WaveGNN to compensate for missing observations during the input window by leveraging information from other related sensors to each sensor.
 These edges are formed based on the updated node states, capturing short-term relationships during the observed window, and on learned global node embeddings, capturing long-term relationships derived from the entire training dataset.
-Next, WaveGNN performs message passing, which updates the node states to incorporate information from these inferred relationships.
-This process allows each sensor to benefit from the data captured by other sensors, reducing the impact of irregularity.
-Finally, the combined node states are aggregated into a single graph-level embedding vector, which is then fed into the prediction head to produce the final prediction.
-The detailed steps are presented in the following.
+Next, WaveGNN performs message passing, updating node states to incorporate information from inferred relationships.
+This allows each sensor to benefit from other sensors' data, reducing the impact of irregularity.
+Finally, the updated node states are aggregated into a graph-level embedding vector, which is fed into the prediction head.
+The detailed steps are presented below.